Riser Handlebars: Elevated Comfort and Control for Adventurous Rides

 • A: Risks handlebars should be replaced if they show signs of damage, cracks, or excessive wear.
 Additionally, if your riding preferences change or you seek different handlebar characteristics, you may choose to upgrade to a new set of riser handlebars.

-See also Shimano SPD Pedals: Unleashing Performance and Versatility on Your Bike
+See also Clipless Pedals: Unlocking Performance and Efficiency on Your Bike